 Illume Fertility's physicians and clinical staff have used their knowledge and expertise to answer some of the most common questions about infertility, trying to conceive and more.

-No, infertility is a medical problem that affects both men and women.
-Approximately 35% of infertility is due to a female factor and 35% is due to a male factor.
-In the balance of cases, infertility results from problems in both partners or in some cases, the cause of infertility cannot be explained.
+Approximately 35% of infertility can be traced to a female factor and 35% traced to a male factor.
+In the remainder of cases, infertility may result from problems in both partners (or the cause of infertility cannot be explained).

 Take the number of days in the usual cycle (from the beginning of one period to the beginning of the next) and subtract 14.
 For example, a woman with a 32-day cycle would likely ovulate around day 18 (32-14=18), while a woman with a 28-day cycle would ovulate around day 14 (28-14=14).

-Using an ovulation predictor kit can tell you more accurately whether you are ovulating or not.
-You can purchase them over the counter at a pharmacy and at major retail drug stores.
-See above for details regarding ovulation predictors, but please remember that they are not 100% accurate.
-If your period is irregular, make an appointment to be seen by a fertility specialist.
+Using an ovulation predictor kit (OPK) can provide a more accurate read on whether you are ovulating or not.
+You can purchase these kits over the counter at pharmacies and major retail drug stores.
+Note that OPKs are not 100% accurate.

 Yes.
 High temperatures can damage sperm.
 That is why the scrotum is located outside the body – to act as a kind of “refrigerator” to keep the sperm cool.
 Because of this, it is a good idea for the male partner to avoid hot tubs, saunas, and steam rooms while trying to conceive.

 Making changes (even just a few small adjustments) 90 days before conception can have a positive impact on your fertility and overall health.
-Whether you’re thinking about conceiving or already actively trying, start working on the 90-Day Preconception Checklist now to get closer to your goal of having a healthy baby.

 Here are some action items: